Praveenraj49/Udacity/CarND-PID-Control-Project/README.md

  ### Finding hyperparameters
  I initially started by manually tuning each of the parameters.
 I tried using twiddle to find the hyper parameters they did not result in good performance.
  Many of runs using twiddle made the car drive out of the track.
 I used twiddle to find some initial parameters and tried to manually tune.
  Eventually I settled to manually tune the parameters by tuning a single parameter and keep the other constant and finally tuning all the parameters in conjunction.
-Once zero of the parameters and tried to increase the throttle/speed performed well up to speeds to 60 miles/hr beyond that starts crashing.
+Once zeroed on the parameters and tried to increase the throttle/speed performed well up to speeds to 60 miles/hr beyond that starts crashing.
 I also used a PID controller to control the throttle.

  ## Dependencies